johncaruso/servicenow/README.md

 # Contributing

   See [CONTRIBUTING.MD](https://github.com/jacebenson/servicenow/blob/master/CONTRIBUTING.md)

-# Authors

-    Jace Benson - Initial work

   See also the list of [contributors](https://github.com/jacebenson/servicenow/contributors) who participated in this project.

 # Acknowledgments